Cave of the Apocalypse: Christian religion

 From the earliest known times of Jesus Christ, there were passages in the Gospels that make it evident that Jesus himself believed that the apocalypse was to occur at some point in time.
 He pointed out to his disciples that there would be signs such as war and conflict when the world was on the verge of coming to an end.
-He also warned them that all these signs would take place during their lifetime before he was arrested and taken away.
 This idea of the apocalypse was serious for the early church when Jesus Christ died as they were left in panic of his final words.
 However, when he rose again on the third day, the apocalyptic portions of the text became discouraged as Christians believed their savior had returned.
 After St. John of Patmos was sent to the island to serve his prison sentence and received his visions of the apocalypse, he sent his writings to the churches which caused the fear and possibility of the apocalypse to return in Christian religion.
 This change in Christian theology is now associated with the cave of the apocalypse as it is the origin of St. John's visions and the location of the theological change.

 Interior features

 There are several portraits and sculptures on the interior walls of the cave dedicated to the apostle as the cave has become a place of worship and devoutness for pilgrims to experience where the Apocalypse was written.
 The recognition of the cave as Orthodox asserts a physical connection to St. John himself.
 Within the cave, there are a number of features that, during his time, St. John used for natural actions such as resting.
 Inside the cave wall, there is a hollow portion in one of the walls which is believed to be an area in which the elderly St. John would rest, with the wall itself having a place to grip to help him in raising himself up.
 These features also included a natural ledge in which the seer may have placed his scroll for the recording of his visions by his scribe.
 The interior features of the cave tell the story of St. John's time on the island and represent his legacy.

 In modern times, the cave is considered a sacred area holding what is now a temple dedicated to St. John.
-It has become a popular tourist site where visitors have the opportunity to see where the St. John recorded his visions.
+It has become a popular tourist site where visitors have the opportunity to see where St. John recorded his visions.
 People may touch the three narrow openings in the rock which is believed to have allowed God's voice to get through to St. John, and they may also experience the rock in which he sat and the crevices in the wall he used to stand up.
 A lectern used by Prochorus himself as he aided St. John in his work, built at human height, is also accessible to visitors.
 It is now a place of silence and prayer available to the public.